annoguide/AutoExpert-3D-benchmark/README.md

 | **Annotation Task** | Annotate 3D objects using **3D cuboids** from LiDAR data. |
 | **Core Challenge** | Guidelines contain **no LiDAR visuals**, requiring models to learn from **few-shot labeled images & texts** for 3D detection. |

+*Note: AutoExpert-nuScenes is primarily intended for model development and validation.
+For our official CVPR 2026 Workshop Challenge, we utilize the AutoExpert-PandaSet benchmark; please visit our [challenge space](https://huggingface.co/spaces/autoexpert-cvpr2026-workshop/auto3D) for more details.*
 ---

 ### ⚠️ Technical Challenges